markNZed/TaskFlow/processor/nodejs/README.md

 Can set the port for the websocket server with environment variable WS_PORT (defaults to 5000)

 The best solution to storing Task Data may be a MongoDB server, so in theory any Task on any Processor can acces the same data.
 Exposing this raises issues such as security so for now we are using SQLite as a key-value store for this (taskDataStore_async).
 Therfore the Task Functions assume permanent storage is only available on the local processor.

+The Task Processor sends an update/sync request via HTTP and does not update the local Task storage until it receives the update via websocket, this helps keep the Task Processors and Task Hub storages in sync.